gabeg805/awesomewm/README.md

                     on right mouse click, uptime, memory usage and cpu usage is displayed and on left mouse click the mouse hover notification is displayed

-For more information on what each widget/config file does, check out their headers.
+For more information on what each widget/config file does, check out their headers in their respective '.lua' file.